GDR Children of Namibia: Arrival

 On 18 December 1979 the first group of about 80 children arrived in the snowy winter in Bellin.
-Some were between the ages of 3 to 5 years old.
+Some were between the ages of 3 and 5 years old.
 Besides medical and general support it was agreed that German should be the medium of instruction for those in pre-primary and primary school.
 Between 1979 and 1988 a total of 430 black children came to the GDR.
 Due to inadequate space, the groups from 1979 to 1985 were moved to the School of Friendship in Staßfurt.

 The children were mostly pre-school war orphans.
 Some of them were selected from families of SWAPO functionaries, reportedly without the consent or consultation of their family members.
 The government of GDR saw the education of these children as one of their contributions to the international revolution.

 The first group of children that went in 1979, and were called later the "79ers," spent eleven and a half years in the GDR.
 They went to school, learned German as a mother tongue, and basically grew up with a German lifestyle.
 German and Namibian teachers tried their best to sustain the Namibian culture with the teaching of traditional dances, Oshivambo songs, and traditional cooking.
 In the GDR, social and tertiary education was of utmost importance for the children.
 The education for the SWAPO Pionier aimed to place most of these youths in elite leadership positions for the development of the country once Namibia achieved its independence.

 Repatriation

 A few months after the fall of the Berlin Wall in November 1989, Namibia attained its independence.
 The event culminated in the repatriation of Namibian children and teachers from the GDR back to Namibia.

 There are a number of theories regarding the unexpected repatriation; at that point, an established parent committee requested the return of these children, as a symbol for a new Namibian government and to nullify the rumours that the SWAPO children were kidnapped.
-The repatriation of these children took place from 26–31 August 1990, landing in a homeland alien to them.
+The repatriation of these children took place from 26 to 31 August 1990, landing in a homeland alien to them.
 The consequence was cultural shock: Though these youth were seen by the Namibian people as Germans, the Namibian German people regarded them to be "amazingly German“, though as black people.

 For the GDR children of Namibia, it meant a conflict between two home countries and two cultures, and a fight for two identities.
-Many of them returned into poverty and struggle instead of the expected leadership positions.
+Many of them returned into poverty and struggle instead of achieving the expected leadership positions.